 - 10.1.
 The Council has assembled a substantial and robust evidence base on the need for green infrastructure improvements in the District and at county level.
 This includes local open space provision as well as green infrastructure in the wider sense.
 Green Infrastructure has many environmental, social and economic benefits and its delivery and management is critical to achieving sustainable communities. - 10.2.
+The Council has prepared two key documents in relation to Green Infrastructure: the Green Infrastructure Plan and the Green Space Strategy.
+These documents provide an assessment of existing provision at different spatial scales, consider improvement and enhancement strategies and set a direction for future provision.
+The IDP address the strategies set out by both documents in the following section. - 10.3.
 This section is split into two by spatial scale: The first section deals with large scale strategic green infrastructure which often crosses local authority boundaries; the second focuses on local green spaces, such as parks, allotments and play areas.